Ontario and Canada Legal Rights Explained

 (a) General

-When considering ancillary supplements and benefits such as those discussed in this chapter - and elsewhere in this program - it is important for appeal and other purposes to know how the particular item is categorized in welfare law.
+When considering the supplements and benefits discussed in this chapter - and elsewhere in this Legal Guide - it is important to know how the particular item is categorized in welfare law.
+Categorization is important because it determines whether and when (ie. at what stage of the 'cheque' calculation) the value of a supplement or benefit can be reduced by chargeable (deductible) income and/or by overpayments owed by the recipient to ODSP or related programs.

 (b) Supplements to Basic Assistance

-The first items to be considered are "supplements" included within "basic assistance" - which includes supplements for special diet, pregnancy, advanced age and the northern supplement.
+The first items to be considered are "supplements" - which includes supplements for special diet, pregnancy, advanced age and the northern supplement.
 These are discussed and explained in Ch.3 "Basic Assistance".

-The value of these supplements is included within "budgetary requirements".
-As such they are part of the total of budgetary requirements that is subject to reduction for both chargeable income (see Ch.6 "Income Rules") and for any outstanding overpayments (see Ch.9 "Administrator Decisions").
+The value of these supplements is included within the calculation of "budgetary requirements".
+As such they are part of the total of budgetary requirements that is subject to reduction for chargeable income to produce the "basic assistance" figure.
+After that is done, the "basic assistance" amount (which contains within it the value of the supplement) can be further reduced by any outstanding overpayments.

-The decision to grant or refuse any of these supplements IS appealable to the Social Benefits Tribunal (see Ch.10: "Appeals and Other Remedies").
+As well, since BRs have a direct role in determining the amount of basic assistance, the decision to grant or refuse any of these supplements is appealable to the Social Benefits Tribunal.

 (c) Non-Discretionary Benefits

-These include the items covered in section 2 and 3 of this chapter: a variety of health benefits, community start-up allowance, guide dogs allowance, employment and training start-up assistance and up-front child care assistance [Reg s.55].
+These include the items covered in section 2 and 3 of this chapter: a variety of health benefits, community start-up and maintenance allowance (CSUMA), guide dogs allowance, employment and training start-up assistance and up-front child care assistance [Reg s.55].

-"Non-discretionary" does not mean that they must be provided if simply requested, but it does mean that there are defined eligibility criteria for them which - if met - give the applicant a mandatory entitlement to them.
+"Non-discretionary" does not mean that they must be provided if simply requested, rather it means that there are defined eligibility criteria for them, which if met, give the applicant a mandatory entitlement to them.

 Some of these are delivered to the recipient in the form of a financial addition to their cheque - like a supplement - and some are provided directly, for example in the form of a "drug entitlement card".

-The value of non-discretionary benefits is NOT included within "budgetary requirements".
-As such they are NOT subject to reduction for chargeable income (see Ch.6 "Income Rules") - BUT they still are part of the basic assistance that can be reduced by outstanding overpayments (see Ch.9 "Administrator Decisions").
-This means that if chargeable income reduces the assistance level down close to zero (but not at zero), the "benefit" will still be provided in full, subject to any overpayment deductions.
+The value of non-discretionary benefits is not included within "budgetary requirements", and as such they are not subject to reduction for chargeable income.
+However, their value is still part of "basic assistance" [Act s.5(b)] that can be reduced by outstanding overpayments.
+This means that if chargeable income (applied to reduce BRs) reduces the assistance level down close to zero (but not at zero), the "benefit" will still be provided in full, subject only to any overpayment deductions.

-That said - and just to confuse things - several of the complex "extended health benefit" provisions covered in s.3 below do incorporate the value of the "extended benefit" into the budgetary requirements calculation for purposes of determining extended health benefits eligibility.
+That said - and just to confuse things - several of the complex "extended health benefit" provisions covered in s.3 below do incorporate the value of the "extended benefit" into the budgetary requirements calculation for sole purposes of extending health benefits eligibility during (usually) brief periods when a recipient is otherwise ineligible.

-The decision to grant or refuse any non-discretionary benefit IS appealable to the Social Benefits Tribunal (see Ch.10: "Appeals and Other Remedies").
+The decision to grant or refuse any non-discretionary benefit is appealable to the Social Benefits Tribunal.

 (d) Discretionary Benefits

-The value of discretionary benefits is NOT included within "budgetary requirements".
-As such they are NOT subject to reduction for chargeable income (see Ch.6 "Income Rules") - BUT they still are part of the basic assistance that can be reduced outstanding overpayments (see Ch.9 "Administrator Decisions").
-This means that if chargeable income reduces the assistance level down close to zero (but not at zero), the "benefit" will still be provided in full, subject to any overpayment deductions.
+The value of discretionary benefits is not included within "budgetary requirements", so they are not subject to reduction for chargeable income.
+However, they still are part of the basic assistance [Act s.5(b)] that can be reduced outstanding overpayments.
+This means that if chargeable income reduces the assistance level down close to zero (but not at zero), the "benefit" will still be provided, subject only to any overpayment deductions.

-The decision to grant or refuse any non-discretionary benefit IS NOT appealable to the Social Benefits Tribunal.
+Despite their being included in "basic assistance", the decision to grant or refuse non-discretionary benefits is not appealable to the Social Benefits Tribunal [Act s.26(2)2].

 (e) "Employment Assistance"